alphagov/inside-government-admin-guide/first-steps/document-filters.md

 ### Filter by state

-You can filter documents by their state (draft, submitted, scheduled, published etc).
+You can filter documents by their state (draft, scheduled, published etc).

    ![Document filters 8](document-filters-8.png)

-   ‘All’ shows every document.
+   * ‘All’ shows every document.

-   'Imported (pre-draft)' is used by  in transition.
+   * 'Imported (pre-draft)' is used by departments and agencies in transition.
 Click on it to see documents that have been imported that you need to tag and tidy.

-   'Drafts' shows documents that are a work in progress.
+   * 'Drafts' shows documents that are a work in progress.

-   'Submitted' shows documents waiting for a second pair of eyes to look at.
+   * 'Submitted' shows documents waiting for a second pair of eyes to look at them.
 You should ordinarily submit documents rather than publish them yourself.

-   'Rejected' shows documents that have been rejected by a second pair of eyes.
+   * 'Rejected' shows documents that have been rejected by a second pair of eyes.

-   'Scheduled' lists documents that are scheduled to be published at a specified date and time.
+   * 'Scheduled' lists documents that are scheduled to be published at a specified date and time.

-   'Published' shows every document that’s live on Inside Government.
+   * 'Published' shows every document that’s live on GOV.UK.